openvswitch/ovs/Documentation/intro/install/rhel.rst

 A RHEL host has default firewall rules that prevent any Open vSwitch tunnel traffic from passing through.
-If a user configures Open vSwitch tunnels like Geneve, GRE, VXLAN, LISP etc., they will either have to manually add iptables firewall rules to allow the tunnel traffic or add it through a startup script Refer to the "enable-protocol" command in the ovs-ctl(8) manpage for more information.
+If a user configures Open vSwitch tunnels like Geneve, GRE, VXLAN, etc., they will either have to manually add iptables firewall rules to allow the tunnel traffic or add it through a startup script Refer to the "enable-protocol" command in the ovs-ctl(8) manpage for more information.